-The Best of Irish Country Cooking, written by Nuala Cullen, highlights the new movement of high-quality, seasonal ingredients in Ireland with over 100 traditional and modern recipes.
-Along with some well-known favorites (Colcannon, Barm Brack, Syllabub, Corned Beef and Cabbage, Irish Stew, Whole-Wheat Scones), there are plenty of exciting, contemporary recipes such as Ragout of Cod and Clams, Rose-Petal Ice Cream, Salad of Lamb’s Lettuce and Dandelion Greens, Salmon Cakes with Dill Sauce, and Oysters in Champagne Sauce.
+The Best of Irish Country Cooking: Traditional and Contemporary Recipes, written by Nuala Cullen, highlights the new movement of high-quality, seasonal ingredients in Ireland with over 100 traditional and modern recipes.
+Along with some well-known favorites (Colcannon, Barm Brack, Syllabub, Corned Beef and Cabbage, Irish Stew, Whole-Wheat Scones), there are plenty of exciting new recipes such as Ragout of Cod and Clams, Rose-Petal Ice Cream, Salad of Lamb’s Lettuce and Dandelion Greens, and Oysters in Champagne Sauce.
+I will also be sharing her recipe for Beef and Mushroom Pie with Guinness following the review.

 Nuala Cullen lives in Dublin, Ireland as a food writer and author.
 In addition to numerous newspaper articles and other publications, she is also the author of three previous cookbooks (Savoring Ireland: Cooking Through the Seasons, The Irish Egg Cookbook, and Irish Soups & Breads), a founding member of the Irish Food Writers Guild, and a contributing author to Women in Early Modern Ireland.